Lansana Conté: Civilian rule

 The first multi-party presidential election held since independence was conducted on 19 December 1993.
-Conté, candidate of the newly formed Party of Unity and Progress (PUP), won 51.7% of the vote—just barely enough to avoid a runoff.
+Conté, candidate of the newly formed Unity and Progress Party (PUP), won 51.7% of the vote—just barely enough to avoid a runoff.
 Alpha Condé of the Rally of the Guinean People (RPG) was second with 19.6% of the vote.
 The opposition alleged electoral fraud, especially after the Supreme Court discounted as invalid the results in two prefectures where Condé of the RPG had received a large majority of the vote.

 Despite Conté's stated commitment to democracy, his regime remained authoritarian.
-However, he had far less power than Touré, and for the most part his rule was much milder.
+However, he had far less power than Touré, and for the most part, his rule was much milder.

 Conté's government narrowly survived a 2 February 1996 coup attempt that stemmed from an army mutiny over payment of salaries.
-Several dozen civilians were killed and the presidential residence sustained significant damage.
+Several dozen civilians were killed, and the presidential residence sustained significant damage.

-In Guinea's second multi party presidential election, held on 14 December 1998, Conté won another five-year term with 56.1% of the vote.
+In Guinea's second multi-party presidential election, held on 14 December 1998, Conté won another five-year term with 56.1% of the vote.
 The polls, although an improvement over the troubled 1993 election, were considered flawed by opposition parties and observers.
 A November 2001 referendum that lifted presidential term limits and would extend the term in office from five to seven years was supported by 98.4% of the voters.
 The results, however, were rejected by opposition parties who claimed that the outcome was rigged.

-He went on to win a third (last) presidential election held on 21 December 2003 with 95.6% of the vote after all but one of the opposing candidates boycotted the race, expressing their belief that Conté would never allow a fair election.
+He went on to win a third presidential election held on 21 December 2003 with 95.6% of the vote after all but one of the opposing candidates boycotted the race, expressing their belief that Conté would never allow a fair election.
 Conté had been in declining health, suffering from diabetes and heart problems, and his ability to serve and survive another full term in office was doubted by many.
 He was sworn in on 19 January 2004, and in a television broadcast on this occasion, he vowed to fight corruption.

 On 19 January 2005, shots were reportedly fired at his motorcade on its way into Conakry in what was apparently a failed assassination attempt.
 One bodyguard was reportedly wounded.
 Conté, who was unharmed, went on state radio and television that night to say that he had survived because God had not yet decided it was his time to die.
 He also mentioned "threats from those who do not wish to see the development of Guinea or those who obey orders given to them from abroad" and vowed that he would "not be manipulated".
 On the next morning, he made a public appearance to pray.
 One eyewitness of the shooting told RFI that the attackers had exchanged gunfire with Conte's bodyguards for about four minutes before dropping their weapons and fleeing.